 From soaking in hot springs in winter to joining lively festivals in summer, each season has its own unique draws.
 Explore what each season has to offer.

 Renowned for having some of the country's most spectacular cherry blossom, Nara has always been a popular destination with the Japanese in spring.
-But it's not all cherry blossom: from late February through into early July, the parks, gardens and temple grounds see peonies, hydrangea, rhododendron and other seasonal flowers bloom in a profusion of colours.
+But it's not all cherry blossom: from late February through into early July, the parks, gardens and temple grounds see peonies, hydrangea, rhododendron and other seasonal flowers bloom in a profusion of colors.

 Blessed with centuries-old forests, cedar ensconced shrines and lush green mountain areas, Nara provides plenty of opportunity to escape the often oppressive summer heat of Japan's built-up areas.
 It's an ideal time for hiking and camping, and an excellent opportunity to catch one of the local festivals or fireworks displays.
 Many temples and shrines also hold illuminations events lighting their grounds up with candles and lanterns.

 In autumn the weather cools off making hiking a more comfortable experience.
 From mountains chosen among the country's top one hundred to World Heritage pilgrimage trails, there is no shortage of hiking options.
-As with spring, autumn is also known for its views: rice fields take on a golden colour and the leaves of trees, especially in Nara Park and the grounds of shrines and temples, appear ablaze in reds and yellows.
+As with spring, autumn is also known for its views: rice fields take on a golden color and the leaves of trees, especially in Nara Park and the grounds of shrines and temples, appear ablaze in reds and yellows.
 Sake, rice, persimmons and many other foods are at their best in this season.

 Traditionally the "off-season" for Japanese tourists, Nara is quietest in winter.
 With fewer visitors, museums, temples and World Heritage venues allow for more intimate experiences.
 Nara's Michelin-starred restaurants are easier to book and ryokan stays tend to be more affordable, also.
 Whether choosing to relax at a hot spring resort or explore the back streets of Naramachi and Imaicho, winter is about taking things slowly and interracting with the locals.